 There are numerous reasons to love the color purple, especially the soft, beautiful shade of lavender.
-This color calls to mind a graceful elegance with hints of romance and femininity.
+This color calls to mind a graceful elegance with hints of romance and femininity—and it’s a great focal point for a wedding (especially a spring wedding!).

-By planning a lavender wedding theme, using both the color and the flower, you can create a wedding experience that feels soft, beautiful, and laced with love.
-Of course, it's always a good idea not to go overboard with anything, but, when you love lavender, you love lavender.
+By planning a lavender wedding theme, using both the color (which is similar to lilac) and the flower, you can create a wedding experience that feels soft, beautiful, and laced with love.
+Of course, it's always a good idea not to go overboard with anything—but when you love lavender, you love lavender.

 In a perfect world, planning your wedding in the midst of a fresh lavender field would be a thing, but, alas, it’s not.
 Creating your own lavender field isn’t very reasonable, either.

-What you can do though, is dress up your wedding day with shades of lavender, and then use the flower to enhance your decor, your attire, your food and beverages, and everything in between.
+What you can do, however, is dress up your wedding day with shades of lavender—and then use the flowers to enhance your decor, your attire, your food and beverages, and everything in between.
+(You can even send lavender wedding invitations to set the tone for your special day!)

 If you want a slightly different look to your wedding attire, something that is bolder and less traditional, you could flip those colors around and wear a lavender wedding dress.
 Meanwhile, you can dress your wedding party up in cream or white, or even another complementary color.
 Girls can wear white or cream dresses with a lavender sash, and guys can wear white or cream-colored tuxes and add lavender accents, such as a lavender tie and cummerbund.